Zippy-sudo/restaurant_cli/README.md

 cd /path-to/dir/restaurant-cli
 ```

-Be sure to replace /path-to/dir with the path to the directory into which you downloaded this repository.
+Be sure to replace */path-to/dir* with the path to the directory into which you downloaded this repository.

-3. Install the reqired dependencies
+3. Install the required dependencies

 ```bash
 pipenv Install